Andrettin/Wyrmsun/readme.txt

 - Added Derro Shadowguard (upgrade of the Derro Executioner) (portrait by Jesse Crider, modified from Exidelo's Gnomish Master-at-Arms portrait).
 - Added Goblin Shaman (unit graphics by b_o and icon by Jinn).
 - Added Teuton Cleric (unit graphics by b_o and Jinn and icon by Jinn).
+- As with Steelclads, dwarven Axefighters now also change the graphics of their weapons when the Great Axe upgrade is researched.

 -----------------------------------------------------------------------
 - 2.2.6